 Auburn's scientist-practitioner program in clinical psychology first received accreditation status from the American Psychological Association (APA) in 1981.
-Our next accreditation site visit will be held in 2016.
+Our next accreditation site visit will be held in 2019.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation:

+Students in our doctoral clinical program receive didactic and experiential training in scientific research, clinical practice (clinical assessment and intervention), and teaching in psychology.
 Clinical students specialize in one of two tracks: an adult track and a child track.
 However, all students complete a core set of broad and general as well as clinical coursework.
-The theoretical orientations of the clinical faculty range across a variety of perspectives with an emphasis on behavioral views.
+The theoretical orientations of the clinical faculty range across a variety of perspectives with an emphasis on cognitive-behavioral views.
 For this reason, the program exposes students to a range of supervision experiences so that the students will be prepared to choose a theoretical orientation that will be most useful in their future careers.

 Informed by the above training philosophy and model, the following goals and objectives serve as guiding foci with which competencies and successful completion of training milestones are associated:

 To produce graduates who understand research methodology, adopt a scientifically minded orientation to evaluating information presented to them, and conduct and disseminate methodologically sound research relevant to the practice of psychology.

-Objective 1A: We expect our students to critically evaluate scientific information relevant to the field of clinical psychology and to use appropriate research methodology to test scientific hypotheses relevant to their track-specific area.
+- Objective 1A: We expect our students to critically evaluate scientific information relevant to the field of clinical psychology and to use appropriate research methodology to test scientific hypotheses relevant to their track-specific area.

 - Objective 1B: We expect our students to conduct and disseminate methodologically sound research projects relevant to the field of clinical psychology and their track-specific area (adult, child).

-Objective 1C: We expect our students to develop competence in applying ethical principles relevant to their research, giving consideration to individual differences and diversity.
+- Objective 1C: We expect our students to develop competence in applying ethical principles relevant to their research, giving consideration to individual differences and diversity.

 To produce graduates who are well prepared in theory-based and empirically supported approaches to assessment and intervention.

-Objective 2A: We expect our students to develop knowledge of mental disorders/psychosocial impairments and skills to diagnose mental disorders.
+- Objective 2A: We expect our students to develop knowledge of mental disorders/psychosocial impairments and skills to diagnose mental disorders.

-Objective 2B: We expect our students to understand the theory associated with different assessment methods and develop competence in assessment and report writing, in their track-specific areas.
+- Objective 2B: We expect our students to understand the theory associated with different assessment methods and develop competence in assessment and report writing, in their track-specific areas.

-Objective 2C: We expect our students to develop the knowledge and skills to apply current approaches to psychological intervention, including empirically supported techniques, relevant to their track-specific areas.
+- Objective 2C: We expect our students to develop the knowledge and skills to apply current approaches to psychological intervention, including empirically supported techniques, relevant to their track-specific areas.

 - Objective 2D: We expect our students to develop competence in applying ethical principles relevant to their applied clinical experiences, giving consideration to individual differences and diversity.

-Dr. Chris Correia
+Contact Dr. Chris Correia

 Director of Clinical Training